MilesJoseph/Udacity_Capstone_DE/README.md

   * I94 Immigration Data: This data comes from the US National Tourism and Trade Office.
 This data records immigration records partitioned by month of every year.

-  * World temperature Data: This dataset comes from Kaggle Source.
+  * World temperature Data: This dataset comes from a Kaggle Source.
 Includes temperature recordings of cities around the world for a period of time

-  * US City Demographic Data: This dataset comes from OpenSoft Source.
-Includes population formation of US states, like race and gender.
+  * US City Demographic Data: This dataset comes Udacity.
+This includes data pertaining to city demographics.

   * Aiport Code table: Source.
 Includes a collection of airport codes and their respective cities, countries around the world.

 ## AWS Setup

-#test
+  I chose to use the recently implemented Managed Workflows Apache Airflow.
+This is recently developed by the AWS team and relatively easy to use.

+  You first have to set up your connections in the admin portion of the MWAA as typical in any other airflow setup.

+  I chose to programatically spin up a cluster within the body of my dag.
+You can use Livy, but I found this to be a little cumbersome and the API a little clumsy.

+  Utilizing EMR is pretty easy in the airflow environment as there is a robust library that allows the DAG 'dag_cluster' to be broken down into four distinct steps;

+                * creating a cluster

+                * running Spark steps

+                * checking that the steps are complete

+                * termintating the cluster